 Where are you located?

-I teach from my studio in Newcastle city centre which has great transport links by Metro, train, bus or by car.
+I teach from my studio at Bamburgh House which is in Newcastle city centre and has great transport links by Metro, train, bus or by car.
 My studio is on Market Street at a convenient spot with parking available outside.

 Additionally, I offer online lessons worldwide via Skype.
 This can also be great if you have travel restraints or in bad weather conditions.